OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/TimeSeriesToTable/TimeSeriesToTable.md

 [`WriteTableToHTML`](../WriteTableToHTML/WriteTableToHTML.md) commands).
 The command can be configured to output one of two table forms:

 *   Each time series in a separate column, with shared date/time column:
     +   The time series must be regular interval (no irregular interval time series) and the intervals must match in order to allow alignment of the date/times.
     +   Do not specify the `TableTSIDColumn` or `TableTSIDFormat` parameters.
 *   All time series values in a single column (useful for converting time series to a stream of data for loading into a database)
     +   Any interval is allowed although mixing time series of varying precision is discouraged.
     +   Specify the `TableTSIDColumn` and optionally `TableTSIDFormat` parameters.
     +   See also the [`WriteTimeSeriesToDataStream`](../WriteTimeSeriesToDataStream/WriteTimeSeriesToDataStream.md) command.

 Time series can be appended to an existing table.
 If time series are being appended in multi-column mode (one time series per column), the following checks are done to align the time series into the existing table:

 1. If the output start and output end are specified, the specified period is used to write.
     If not specified, an overlapping period of the time series being written is determined.
     The first date/time in this period is matched with an existing date/time in the date/time column.
     If the time series being written do not overlap, new records are added to fill out the time sequence.
     Once the starting row is established, the time series are written as a “block” within the existing table.
 2. The date/time values must be sequential.
     For example, using a [`SortTable`](../SortTable/SortTable.md) command prior to this command that results in date/time column values being reordered is not supported because it would be a major performance penalty to search the date/time column when setting each time series data value.
     A warning will be generated if the date/time column is determined to be out of order.
 3. As an additional check, when adding time series to an existing table if the date/time column value does not equal the time series date/time, a warning will be generated.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands(Table) / Table, Time Series Processing***

 The following dialog is used to edit the command and illustrates the syntax of the command when writing a multi-column data table while also outputting data flags.